The Dark Side of Physical Therapy for Geriatric Patients with Dementia

 Published on March 30, 2023

-Updated on April 21, 2024
+Updated on July 9, 2024

 Suppose you are on the fence as to whether you should have your loved one with dementia receive physical therapy.
 May I suggest you contact a local rehabilitation center where you know they provide rehab for dementia patients (where would your own loved one go?) to find out what days and times their physical therapists are giving therapy?
-Then do surprise visits where you either don't tell anyone why you are there or state you are just visiting a friend.
+Then do surprise visits where you either don’t tell anyone why you are there or state you are just visiting a friend.
 Then, spy and try your best not to get upset over what you see and hear.
-In my experience as a , while I never see abuse by the therapy personnel, I do see confused dementia patients who are crying, hurting, or otherwise confused as to what is being done to them.
-I want you to focus on the last three words, “done to them!
+In my experience as a hospice nurse, while I never see abuse by the therapy personnel, I do see confused dementia patients who are crying, hurting, or otherwise confused as to what is being done to them.
+I want you to focus on the last three words, “done to them!“

 Physical therapy and fall hazards: Physical therapy commonly involves exercises and movements that can be challenging for geriatric patients with dementia.
-These activities heighten the risk of falls, which can be perilous for individuals already in a fragile state of health.
+These activities heighten the risk of falls, which can be hazardous for individuals already in a fragile state of health.

 Physical therapy’s taxing nature: Physical therapy can be demanding even for younger, healthier individuals.
 However, for geriatric patients with dementia, the physical demands can be overwhelming and exhausting.
 This exhaustion can exacerbate their overall fatigue, which in turn can negatively impact their well-being.